-To start with where we left off in the last two articles: Inclusivity of design might not be about reducing our biases in order to become objective.
-Becoming fully objective as designers is unattainable, and we might be better off trying to be explicit about our predispositions so that others may respond to them.
-At the same time, we can never be fully explicit about all of our predispositions from the start, because we might not notice them ourselves.
-Therefore, we also need to be attentive to others, including our stakeholders, so that they may surprise us and teach us about ourselves.
+To start with where we left off in the last article: Inclusivity in designing might not be about reducing our biases in order to become objective.
+Becoming fully objective as designers is unattainable.
+We might be better off being explicit about our predispositions so that others may respond to them.
+But we cannot be fully explicit about all of our predispositions from the start, because we might not notice them ourselves.

 Trying to reflect critically on our own predispositions at the beginning of a project can be of great relevance, but don’t assume this will get you out of the mud.
 It will always remain of great importance to pay close attention to our stakeholders and what they might have to teach us about ourselves along the way.

 In a discussion about inclusive hiring processes, one of the participants of the event noted something that is relevant to the point just made: "Allow yourself to be surprised by the qualities in the process."
 In other words, instead of interacting with others, including our stakeholders, with a specific intention, we might be better off paying close attention to them so that they may surprise us.
 From this attentive position we can learn about our own, sometimes questionable, predispositions.